AD0T-dev/Power-Clipper/README.md

 As of now, we don't know when the project and the code will be complete.
 But we are advancing towards our goal.
 I am sure we will complete the project soon.

 If you want to help us with our project feel free to open an issue and we will surely look towards it.

+___

+### Where can I find the code of this project?

+As of now, we haven't disclosed the code yet, but yes we will disclose the code after it is complete for educational purposes only!!!